HossamSaberX/LoopSpot/README.md

 ### Running the Executable

 #### Windows
+- Create a dedicated folder for LoopSpot (e.g., `C:\Program Files\LoopSpot`)
+- Place the `LoopSpot.exe` file in this folder
 - Simply double-click the `LoopSpot.exe` file to run the application
+- The application will automatically create a `data` folder next to the executable to store your settings and saved loops

 #### Linux
+- Create a dedicated folder for LoopSpot (e.g., `~/LoopSpot` or `/opt/loopspot`)
+- Place the `LoopSpot` file in this folder
 - After downloading, make the file executable:
   ```
   chmod +x LoopSpot